tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SA DPC Tour 3** - 2nd 🥈
 * **PGL Arlington Major** - 5-6th

 Here's the thing.
 Longevity should beget success, right?
+In Dota, that's not always the case.
+There's usually a bell curve of .
+It's tough to say where beastcoast currently falls on that curve.
+On the one hand, their DPC major placements were better this year than any year prior.
+On the other hand,

 **What would success look like?** ~~This roster's top 8 finish at TI9 was the highest placement a South American team has ever gotten in the history of TI.
 Given the consistent upwards trajectory of the region overperforming at TI, it's not outside the realm of possibility that they could break top 6 this year.~~